 Thomas’ personal journey started as a learning support assistant in a special school which inspired him to train as a teacher.
 After qualifying, Thomas led PE in a lower school, became a special educational needs coordinator then moved to Gothic Mede as Vice Principal in 2013.

 Thomas’ background in special educational needs, as well as striving to adopt a growth mindset, has led him to have high expectations for all children and a belief that all children can progress and achieve across the curriculum.
 Thomas firmly believes that the challenge and support that being part of a multi-academy trust brings is a huge benefit to the staff, and consequently children, of Gothic Mede Academy.

-Having been Headteacher at Moggerhanger Lower for three years Debbie became Principal at Langford Village academy and Gravenhurst Lower in September 2017.
+Having been Headteacher at Moggerhanger Lower for three years Debbie became Principal at Langford Village Academy and Gravenhurst Academy in September 2017.

-Debbie enjoyed management roles in Insurance as an Underwriter before taking advantage of a career break with her two children to revert to her first love of teaching and qualify as a Primary School Teacher in 1997.
-She began her teaching career at a multicultural school in Bedford before moving to Russell Lower School, Ampthill in 2000.
-She enjoyed nearly fourteen successful years at Russell Lower becoming Head of Key Stage 1 and Early Years before rising to Senior Teacher with Deputy Head responsibilities.
+Debbie enjoyed management roles in insurance as an underwriter before taking advantage of a career break with her two children to revert to her first love of teaching and qualify as a primary school teacher in 1997.
+She began her teaching career at a multicultural school in Bedford before moving to Russell Lower School, Ampthill, in 2000.
+She enjoyed nearly 14 successful years at Russell Lower becoming Head of Key Stage 1 and Early Years before rising to Senior Teacher with Deputy Head responsibilities.

 Debbie has high expectations and is determined to further develop the excellent work of staff and governors at both schools and continue to ensure they work closely together for the benefit of each other and the children.